light gray lines

 • Liquidity shortfalls that could affect operations

 Fraud is an ongoing challenge in the financial industry.
-According to Alloy’s 2023 report, 57% of surveyed decision-makers from the UK and the US reported direct fraud losses of $500K or more, while 25% faced losses exceeding $1 million in the past year.
-ML helps financial companies mitigate this risk as it automates the detection of suspicious activities and improves response times.
+ML enables financial companies to mitigate this risk as it automates the detection of suspicious activities and improves response times.

 • Credit card frauds (unauthorized or unusual purchases)